MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-analytics.md

 #### Hosted web canvas constructs

 Visual canvas-oriented capabilities are Teams-aware webpages embedded in Microsoft Teams, such as tabs, personal apps, task modules (displaying an embedded iframe), stage views, meeting tabs, shared meeting stage, and in-meeting dialogs.
-They are hosted in the cloud with the rest of your SaaS app that runs in the web browser.
+They're hosted in the cloud with the rest of your SaaS app that runs in the web browser.

 These webpages often have the instrumentation done for core SaaS web app needs.
 You just need to capture Teams-specific events and handle them for Teams-specific instrumentation in your code.
-What comes in handy for your analytics needs is the fact that tabs are “Teams-aware” webpages.
+It's handy for your analytics needs that tabs are “Teams-aware” webpages.

 When you build a [tab](../../tabs/how-to/tab-requirements.md), add the [Teams JavaScript client SDK](/javascript/api/overview/msteams-client) to your tab's content or configuration page.
 It ensures that your page can access Teams-specific information or [context](../../tabs/how-to/access-teams-context.md).
 Use this information for useful user-specific insights, such as:

 - Microsoft 365 tenant ID (Azure AD tenant) for the current user (`tid`).
 In Microsoft 365 or Azure AD, a tenant is representative of an organization, that is, the user’s company.
-The Microsoft 365 tenant ID is specifically useful to find out and log which Microsoft 365 tenant the user belongs to.
+The Microsoft 365 tenant ID is useful to find out and log which Microsoft 365 tenant the user belongs to.
 Once you know the tenant ID, you can find out the tenant domain for the organization, which often reveals the organization’s name, using this Graph API.
 Ensure to invoke this API in your Microsoft 365 Developer tenant since you’ll be able to consent to the required tenant administrator permission it needs.
 - License type assigned to the user and the SKU for the current user’s tenant.
 Possible values are F1, E1, E3, and E5 enterprise plans for (licenseType) and enterprise, free, edu, unknown for (`tenantSKU`).
 - The context where the tab URL is loaded.
 Some possible values can be content page, task module, tab settings dialog, tab remove dialog, meeting sidePanel etc. (`frameContext`).
 - Host client type where tab is loaded.
 Possible values are Android, IoS, web, desktop, surfaceHub, etc. (`hostClientType`).
 You can slice your analytics data.
-- Locale awareness for the user to indicate language for example, en-us, fr-fr, ja-jp etc. (app locale).
+- Locale awareness for the user to indicate language, for example, en-us, fr-fr, ja-jp etc. (app locale).
 - User Principal Name or login hint (user name) of the current user in the current tenant (usually user’s email address).
 - Team name and channel name where the channel tab is added (teamName, channelName).
 - Unique ID for the current app session inside a tab used for correlating telemetry data (`appSessionId`).